15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Pharmaceutical Assistance to the Aged and Disabled (PAAD)

-The program excludes diabetic testing supplies such as strips and lancets.
-Medications must be purchased within New Jersey, and pharmaceutical companies must participate in the state’s rebate program.
+PAAD does not cover diabetic testing supplies such as strips and lancets.
+All medications must be purchased in New Jersey, and the pharmacy must participate in the state's rebate program.

-The Department of Human Services recently expanded PAAD income limits by $10,000.
-Current eligibility requires:
+The Department of Human Services recently raised PAAD income limits by $10,000.
+To qualify, you need:

 - New Jersey residency

-- Age 65 or older OR 18-64 with Social Security Disability benefits
+- Age 65 or older, or age 18–64 with Social Security Disability benefits

 - Annual income under $53,446 (single) or $60,690 (married)

-- Medicare Part D plan enrollment if Medicare-eligible
+- Medicare Part D plan enrollment, if you're eligible for Medicare

-The NJSave online portal provides the fastest application method through the Department of Human Services website.
-Seniors can also request paper applications by calling 1-800-792-9745.
-Each PAAD application automatically screens for additional benefits including Lifeline utility assistance, hearing aid coverage, and property tax relief programs.
+Apply online through the NJSave portal on the Department of Human Services website.
+You can also request a paper application by calling 1-800-792-9745.
+When you apply, the system automatically checks whether you qualify for other benefits like utility assistance, hearing aid coverage, and property tax relief.

 Senior Gold Prescription Discount Program

-Senior Gold beneficiaries pay $15 plus 50% of remaining prescription costs, unlike PAAD’s simpler $5/$7 copay structure.
-The program caps annual out-of-pocket expenses at $2,000 for individuals and $3,000 for couples.
-After reaching these thresholds, beneficiaries pay only $15 per prescription through their eligibility period.
-While Senior Gold covers prescribed legend drugs and insulin supplies like PAAD, diabetic testing supplies remain excluded.
+Senior Gold works differently than PAAD.
+You pay $15 plus 50% of the remaining prescription cost, rather than PAAD's flat $5 or $7 copay.
+The program caps your yearly out-of-pocket costs at $2,000 (single) or $3,000 (couples).
+After you reach these limits, you pay just $15 per prescription for the rest of your eligibility period.
+Like PAAD, Senior Gold covers prescribed drugs and insulin but not diabetic testing supplies.

-The Department of Human Services sets specific income brackets for 2025 eligibility:
+The Department of Human Services sets these 2025 income brackets:

-- Age 65+ OR 18+ receiving Social Security Disability benefits
+- Age 65 or older, or age 18 and up receiving Social Security Disability benefits

-These guidelines position Senior Gold as a vital safety net for seniors who earn too much for PAAD but struggle with medication costs.
+These guidelines target seniors who earn too much for PAAD but still need help with medication costs.

-The NJSave application serves both Senior Gold and PAAD applicants.
-Approved seniors receive identification cards within 30 days.
-Unlike PAAD’s biennial renewal, Senior Gold requires annual reapplication four months before card expiration.
+Use the NJSave application for both Senior Gold and PAAD.
+After approval, you'll receive your ID card within 30 days.
+Unlike PAAD's two-year renewal cycle, Senior Gold requires annual reapplication.
+The state mails renewal forms four months before your card expires.

 Combining Senior Gold with Medicare Part D